KastonI/RTSP-Recorder-Src/README.md

 # **🎬 RTSP Video Recorder & Web Streaming 🎬**

 > This repository contains the source code for the final **DevOps Engineer** project.
-The full configuration is stored in a separate repository: [Final Project Config](https://github.com/KastonI/final-project-cfg).
+The full configuration is stored in a separate repository: [RTSP Recorder to Cloud](https://github.com/KastonI/final-project-cfg).

 ---